floooh/fips/README.md

 ### Public Service Announcements

+- **11-Jan-2020**: I have created the [fips-utils](https://github.com/fips-libs/fips-utils)
+and started to move some 'non-core' verbs from the fips core repository there.
+Currently these are: *markdeep, gdb and valgrind*

 - **24-Oct-2019**: the verbs ```fips build``` and ```fips make``` can now forward command line arguments to the underlying build tool, run ```fips help build``` and ```fips help make``` for details.